 Applicants should have a non-French Bachelor’s degree (3 or 4 years) or 240 ECTS.

 BSB has rolling admissions, which means you can apply almost any time of year.
-Our final application deadline is 1 July 2021 if you wish to start classes in 2021.
+Our final application deadline is in July each year.

 The sooner you apply, the greater your chances